MonarchSolutions/DNEmulator/README.md

   var dynamicContext = new DynamicContext(assemblyLoader);
 ```

-Load the Assembly by using the Constructor of "DynamicContext" or by using the "Load" Functions:
+Load the Assembly by using the constructor of "DynamicContext" or by using the "Load" Functions:
 ```C#
   DynamicContext dynamicContext = ...;
   byte[] assemblyBytes = ...;